Shawon5030/History-Of-All-Programming-Language-/Python.md

 The assignment statement, using a single equals sign = The if statement, which conditionally executes a block of code, along with else and elif (a contraction of else if) The for statement, which iterates over an iterable object, capturing each element to a local variable for use by the attached block
+The while statement, which executes a block of code as long as its condition is true